Tasting Notes: Milk Chocolate, Hazelnut and Berries

 Island Blend is a carefully selected mix of speciality grade coffee from fully traceable routes, mingling in your cup for an island vibe worth savouring.

-We're grateful to 2 farmer/owners for the beans that make up HICS Island Blend:
+We're grateful to farmer/owners for the beans that make up HICS Island Blend, which typically feature a Brazilian bean and a second Central or South American bean

 1400 - 1800 MASL Colombia